PriceSpy UK

 Pros

-• Excellent heat retention (cast iron)
+• Superior heat retention and distribution

-• Available in multiple colours
+• Available in a wide range of colours

 Cons